FredHutch/easybuild-life-sciences/docs/vendorsoftware.md

  - Cell Ranger ARC
  - Space Ranger

+### Gurobi
+Gurobi Optimizer is commerical software.
+Gurobi is a solver for LP, QP and MIP problems.
+Gurobi provides individual academic licenses.
+If you want to use Gurobi, apply for your personal license.
+Once your license is granted, you can activate the software license.
+Load the latest Gurobi module and run grbgetkey using the argument provided on the Academic License.
+(example: grbgetkey ae36ac20-16e6-acd2-f242-4da6e765fa0a) The grbgetkey will write a personal license file into your UNIX home directory.

 ## Open Source Tools
 Open source tools for reading sequence data from
  - SRA Toolkit - The Sequence Read Archive (SRA Toolkit) stores raw sequence data from "next-generation" sequencing technologies